Skip over main navigation

 Our history

-31 Toad Lane was first opened as a museum in 1931, and was cared for by the Co-operative Union, which is now known as Co-operatives UK (the apex body for co-operative organisations).
+31 Toad Lane (the site of their co-operative store) was first opened as a museum in 1931 by the Co-operative Union; now Co-operatives UK (the apex body for co-operatives).

 The archival and library collections were held by the Co-operative College, which was created in 1919 to provide training and education for British co-operators and still exists to provide support and development in the UK and overseas.

-The Co-operative Group was created from a number of mergers with the Co-operative Wholesale Society or CWS which was first formed in 1863.
+The Co-operative Group was created from a number of mergers with the Co-operative Wholesale Society or CWS which was first formed in 1863 by co-ops including the Rochdale Pioneers.
 It is now one of the largest consumer retail co-operatives in the world and the UK's fifth largest food retailer.

 To find out more about our founders click on these links